NAICNO/Jobanalyzer/code/generate-table/README.md

 ```
   <field-name> <type-name> <attr>...
 ```
-where the the type-name is the *formatting type*.
-The data field may have an underlying type that is different from the formatting type but which must be convertible to the formatting type with a cast; the generated code always has a cast.
+where the the type-name combines the representation type and formatting information.
+The representation type must match the underlying type of the data field exactly; no conversion is inserted.

-Formatting types are anything we want them to be; they are specific to the implementation of the data structures in sonalyze, and some are weird to capture existing output conventions:
+Formatting information is pretty ad-hoc and can be anything we want it to be; it is specific to the implementation of the data structures in sonalyze, and some are weird to capture existing output conventions.

-* `string` - Go string value
-* `Ustr` - Sonalyze hash-consed string value
-* `DateTimeValue` - int64 timestamp, second count since epoch UTC
-* `DateValue` - the date part of a timestamp
-* `TimeValue` - the time part of a timestamp
-* `DurationValue` - int64 time difference, seconds
-* `IntCeil` - float64 value rounded up to integer
-* `UstrMax30` - a Ustr, but no more than 30 chars are printed in fixed-format output
-* `int` - any integer value, cast to Go `int`
-* `float` - float32
-* `double` - float64
-* `gpuset.GpuSet` - a GPU set
-* (there are more, and more can be added easily)
+Type definitions that combine representation and non-standard formatting are defined in `sonalyze/tables/data.go`.
+A typical case is `DateTimeValue`, which is defined to be an `int64` (representing seconds since epoch) that is to be formatted as `yyyy-mm-dd hh:mm` and which admits modifiers to print it as iso time or as a second count.

 Attributes describe how fields are accessed, provide help and aliases, and sometimes dictate the generation of auxiliary data: